 - Treatment with radiation therapy to the pelvis to treat another cancer

 - Taking estrogen medication by itself (without progesterone) for hormone replacement during menopause.

 - Taking tamoxifen, a drug used to treat certain types of breast cancer.
-Women who are treated with the breast cancer drug tamoxifen have an increased risk of developing this disease.
+People who are treated with the breast cancer drug tamoxifen have an increased risk of developing this disease.